ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 All actions have state.
 There are three states of actions provided by this API:

 * action isn't initiated;
-* action is initiated, but isn't finished, that is, action is performed;
+* action is initiated, but isn't finished (that is, action is being performed);
 * action is finished.

 You can initiate, wait or finish actions.